-The obvious answer to ‘who makes decisions?’ might seem to be, ‘the CEO!’ .
-Chances are, though, that this person isn’t making decisions in a vacuum.
+The obvious answer to ‘Who makes decisions?’ might seem to be, ‘the CEO!’.
+Chances are that this person isn’t making decisions in a vacuum.
 That would be a very inefficient way to operate.

-All of these helpers are involved in the decision making process.
-As such, they have substantial influence on it.
+All of these helpers are involved in the decision-making process.
+As such, they have a substantial influence on it.

-The RAPID model helps you to classify and identify these people.
-Not just those who make decisions.
-Also those who contribute to decision making in an organization.
+The RAPID model helps you to classify and identify these people, not just those who make decisions.
+This model also identifies those who contribute to decision-making in an organization.
 It was developed and trademarked by Bain & Company.